-Because the application that will be using ClearOS ldap as authentication backend cannot using ldaps (as it’s been hardcoded from the vendor) so we need to force ldap (port 389) service to listen in all IP.
+Because there is an application that will be using ClearOS ldap as authentication backend cannot using ldaps (as it’s been hardcoded from vendor) so we need to force ldap (port 389) service to listen in all IP.

 So here’s the steps.

 - Go to line number 72 then add following lines.